apache/mynewt-site/docs/os/modules/hal/hal_creation.md

 ```

 The device_id (in this case called `pin`) is not a physical device
-(actual pin), but a virtual pin identified defined by the
+(actual hardware pin), but a virtual pin which is defined by the
 implementation of the HAL (and documented in the implementation of the HAL)

-Below this, there have been two paradigms for HAL interface to date.
+Below this, there are two different paradigms for HAL interface.
 They are
 discussed below.

 ## Direct HAL Interface

-In one HAL paradigm called **direct HAL**, this is the only component of the HAL
+In one HAL paradigm called **direct HAL**, the header file is the only component
-interface.
-Implementers of this HAL would create a source file that implements
+of the HAL interface.
+Implementers of this HAL would create a source file
-these methods.
+that implements these methods.

 This has the advantage of being simple, small, and low execution overhead.